Many bacteria, viruses, and even fungi can cause pneumonia in people who are hospitalized.

 Hospital-acquired pneumonia is most commonly caused by the following bacteria:

 Staphylococcus aureus Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) often cause... read more (including methicillin-resistant Staphylococcus aureus [MRSA Methicillin-resistant Staphylococcus aureus (MRSA) Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) often cause... read more ])
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) often cause skin infections... read more (including methicillin-resistant Staphylococcus aureus [ MRSA Methicillin-resistant Staphylococcus aureus (MRSA) Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) often cause skin infections... read more ])

-Gram-negative bacteria Overview of Gram-Negative Bacteria Gram-negative bacteria are classified by the color they turn after a chemical process called Gram staining is used on them.
-Gram-negative bacteria stain red when this process is used.
-Other... read more such as Pseudomonas aeruginosa Pseudomonas Infections Any of several types of the gram-negative bacteria Pseudomonas, especially Pseudomonas aeruginosa, can infect different parts of the body, particularly in people who have serious medical problems... read more and Haemophilus influenzae Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
-Infection is spread through sneezing, coughing, or touching... read more
+Gram-negative bacteria Overview of Gram-Negative Bacteria Bacteria are classified by how they appear under the microscope and by other features.
+Gram-negative bacteria are classified by the color they turn after a chemical process called Gram staining... read more , such as Pseudomonas aeruginosa Pseudomonas Infections Any of several types of the gram-negative bacteria Pseudomonas, especially Pseudomonas aeruginosa, can infect different parts of the body, particularly in people who have serious... read more and Haemophilus influenzae Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
+Infection is spread through sneezing, coughing,... read more

 MRSA, P. aeruginosa, and other gram-negative intestinal bacteria often are resistant to certain antibiotics.